“The 2030 Agenda is a once in a lifetime opportunity to bring human rights – and hope

 Economic and Social Council and every four years at the level of Heads of State and Government under the auspices of the

 General Assembly.
 Preparations for the annual HLPF encompass:

-In 2020, 51 countries are expected to present their Voluntary National Reviews (VNRs) at the HLPF.
+In 2021, 44 countries are expected to present their Voluntary National Reviews (VNRs) at the HLPF.
 OHCHR has prepared a tool for these countries, outlining how existing human rights data and analysis can help reporting on SDGs, identify groups at risk of being left behind and ways of effectively addressing their situation.
-The tool also highlights relevant guidance on participation, data, and national mechanisms, which can be useful in preparing the VNR reports and assessing progress made in SDG implementation.
+This tool also highlights relevant guidance on participation, data, and national mechanisms, which can be useful in preparing the VNR reports and assessing progress made in SDG implementation.